vicky-playground/Image-Registration/README.md

 - `benchmark_3layers.py`: Total time taken for all trials: 234.04 seconds; avg. accuracy: 0.5233; avg. train loss: 1.3799; avg. test loss: 1.4162; avg. std. train loss: 0.1580; avg. std. test loss: 0.0503
 - `perturbation_3layers.py`: Total time taken for all trials: 234.55 seconds; avg. accuracy: 0.5232; avg. train loss: 1.3837; avg. test loss: 1.4172; avg. std. train loss: 0.1579; avg. std. test loss: 0.0527

+Summary:
+- The total time taken for all trials is slightly higher in the perturbation experiments.
+- For both benchmark and perturbation experiments, the 3-layer models exhibit slightly lower average train and test losses compared to the 2-layer models.
+- The perturbation experiments show very minor changes in the metrics compared to the benchmark experiments.
+This indicates that the perturbations applied to the weights were relatively small and did not cause significant deviations in the training process.
+- The results are generally consistent between benchmark and perturbation experiments.
+This suggests that the introduced perturbations did not lead to significant changes in the overall model performance or behavior.

 Future:
 - Adaptive perturbation from larger scale to smaller scale